zackees/Lucid_Somnambulist/README.md

 # FORK NOTES

-This fork adds install scripts and version pinning of all the dependencies.
+This fork adds install scripts and version pinning of most the dependencies.
 This has been tested to run on Ubuntu 22.04LTS.

 To install, run the following: